goodtrailer/Paper/README.md

 # Paper v0.3.3
 UE4 videogame based on paper board games from my childhood.
 Multiplayer through IP connections like Minecraft.
-It works over LAN and can work over the internet either through port forwarding or P2P VPNs like Hamachi or Wippien.
+It works over LAN and can work over the internet either through port forwarding or direct-linking VPNs like Hamachi or Wippien.

 # Screenshots
 In Game: <br />